How to Leverage Social Media to Grow Your Business

 It's the power of social media; I had such a strong reach before I was able to start anything.— Kylie Jenner, about how she grew her billion-dollar cosmetic company

-Implement number 1 and 2 of these tips by finding an influencer, a brand ambassador, or a power user whose audience and followers are the clients you seek.
+Implement both of these tips by finding an influencer, a brand ambassador, or a power user whose audience and followers are the clients you seek.
 If your product is diapers, of course, you should seek out mommy and baby focused influencers.
 Again, expand your reach!

 Also, target your ads directly to your potential clients by choosing options that point towards your target demographic while setting up your ad.